CFZ Australia is a branch of the non-profit UK-based Centre for Fortean Zoology (CFZ).

 Contact us with your mystery animal reports here at email@example.com

 The CFZ is dedicated to all things cryptozoological.
-Its primary focus involves unknown animals, or cryptozoology, but the CFZ also examines unusual and aberrant animal behavior, animal mutilations, animal colour variants, teratology, animal folklore, and such classic Fortean staples as creature falls (fafrotskies), and vampire/werewolf reports.
+Its primary focus involves unknown animals, or cryptozoology, but the CFZ also examines unusual and aberrant animal behavior, animal mutilations, animal colour variants, teratology, and animal folklore.
 This is why the organisation refers to itself as the "Centre for Fortean Zoology", rather than any moniker including the word "Cryptozoology".

 The CFZ was founded by author and naturalist Jonathan Downes in 1992, and is based in rural North Devon in the United Kingdom.
 CFZ Australia was started in 2007.